eyecan-ai/pipelime-python/docs/cli/overview.md

 - `--run-all`, `--no-run-all`: in case of multiple configurations, e.g., when a `$sweep` is present, run them all; otherwise, run only the first one.
 If not specified, user will be notified if multiple configurations are found.
 - `--module`, `-m`: additional module and packages where user-defined commands, sequence generators, piped operations and stages are defined.
 This option can be specified multiple times.
 - `--config`, `-c`: path to a yaml/json file with all the parameters required by the command.
-- `--context`: path to a yaml/json file with the context needed by Choixe to resolve variables, for loops etc.
+- `--context`: path to a yaml/json file with the context needed by Choixe to resolve variables, for loops etc. It can be automatically loaded if named `context*.[yaml|yml|json]` and placed in the same folder of the configuration file.

 As we will see in a moment, the configuration file is in fact merged with command line arguments starting with `++` or `+`.
 Likewise, context file is merged with command line arguments starting with `@@` or `@`.